Angels & Devils (Fuel album): Reception

-The album debuted at #42 on the Billboard 200, selling about 15,000 copies in its first week.
-The album slid down the charts quickly after its debut, falling to #98 the second week, and #148 the week after, and has failed to sell as well as previous Fuel albums have.
+The album debuted at number 42 on the Billboard 200, selling approximately 15,000 copies in its first week.
+It sold 7,281 copies in its second week and approximately 4,854 copies in its third, bringing its total US sales to 27,358 copies.

 While not many significant publications reviewed the album, critical response to Angels & Devils was largely marginal to negative.
 Many reviews echoed that the end result was solid but bland.
 Stephen Thomas Erlewine of Allmusic described the album as having decreased Fuel's heaviness, brightened up their production, and become more "generic" in having such a precise vocalist.
 He lamented, "The end result is pleasant but forgettable, something no rock band should be."

 PopMatters' Andrew Blackie described the album as "an ultimately frustrating listen, awash in exaggerated dynamics and production but with no soul, one hook-filled standout sandwiched between horrible, corny, outdated post-grunge."
 In addition to criticizing the overly depressing and pessimistic lyrics, Blackie considered songwriter Carl Bell "a man afraid to commit and trust."
 And while noting that some of Fuel's hallmarks are still intact, he regarded Angels & Devils "merely a solid rock album, when it really had the potential to be great."